AntonioFalcaoJr/EventualShop/README.md

 # EDA.CleanArch.DDD.CQRS.EventSourcing

-Note. _Greg Young takes the next steps beyond the DDD principles and best practices introduced by Eric Evans in **Domain-Driven Design: Tackling Complexity in the Heart of Software**, using DDD with **Command-Query Responsibility Segregation** (CQRS) and **event sourcing** to simplify construction, decentralize decision-making, and make system development more flexible and responsive._ Adapted from "Event Centric: Finding Simplicity in Complex Systems" by Y.
+Note. _Greg Young takes the next steps beyond the DDD principles and best practices introduced by Eric Evans in **Domain-Driven Design: Tackling Complexity in the Heart of Software**, using DDD with **Command-Query Responsibility Segregation** (CQRS) and **event sourcing** to simplify construction, decentralize decision-making, and make system development more flexible and responsive._ Adapted from "Event Centric: Finding Simplicity in Complex Systems" by Y. Greg, 2012.
-Greg, 2012.

-Through the workshop **Event Storming** was explored the business domain of a simple e-commerce, as well as the integration events that occur between each **Bounded Context**.
-In addition to demonstrating the implementation under an **Event-driven Architecture** (EDA) through an **event-sourcing** design supported by the **CQRS** pattern in a **Clean Architecture**.
+This project applies the **EventStorming** workshop to explore the business capabilities and identify the respective **Bounded Contexts** of a simple e-commerce, as well as the integration events that occur between them.
+In addition to demonstrating the implementation under an **Event-driven architecture** (EDA), through an **event-sourcing** design supported by the **CQRS** pattern in a **Clean Architecture**.

 > State transitions are an important part of our problem space and should be modelled within our domain.
 > -- <cite> Greg Young </cite>